Types of surgery for penile cancer

 - Removal of the penis (penectomy).
 If your cancer is large you may need to have either part, or all, of your penis removed (partial or total penectomy).
 A total penectomy is only done if your cancer is deep into your penis, or is at the base of the penis.
 It may be possible to reconstruct the penis afterwards

 - Removal of the lymph nodes.
-Your surgeon may also remove lymph nodes from your groin
+Your surgeon may also remove lymph nodes from your groin and possibly your pelvis.

 You can view and print the quick guides for all the pages in the treating penile cancer section.